Cannabis Micronutrients: Essential Plant-Growth Guide

 What Are the Classic Signs of Micronutrient Deficiencies in Cannabis Plants?

 The classic signs include leaf discoloration, malformation, stunted growth, and poor bud development.
-For example, a Boron deficiency might cause abnormal growth, while an Iron deficiency can lead to the yellowing of new leaves.
+A Boron deficiency might cause abnormal growth, while an Iron deficiency can lead to the yellowing of new leaves.

 What Are the Necessities of Nitrogen, Phosphorus, and Potassium (NPK) in Cannabis Cultivation?